-Figure 9: Motivic Excerpt From Beethoven’s 5th Symphony

 The third “sunrise” gesture, at measure 104, marks the beginning of the recapitulation.
 There are several “interruptions” that are purposefully designed to come off as awkward, strange, and slightly comical in nature to differentiate this section from the more serious, grim nature of the exposition.
 The first of these interruptions, a molto ritardando over the 7/4 march just after measure 108, acts as structural prolongation via tempo alteration.
 This allows for the building of tension by stretching the tempo out slowly (Figure 9), before at last allowing the march to begin at the original tempo in measure 112.